piano fun

 Those are two essential senses for piano playing.

-🎼 Proprioception (kinaesthesia): the sense of knowing the position and movement of each part of the body; reducing to playing wrong notes on the piano; delicate keyboard control; precise speed control via keystrokes; pedalling, etc.
+🎼 Proprioception (kinaesthesia): the sense of knowing the position and movement of each part of the body; reducing the likelihood of playing wrong notes on the piano; enabling delicate keyboard control, precise speed control through keystrokes, pedalling, etc.